fatmanassiri/Assignment-1/README.md

-i kept the print and the class and objects seperate, but it still print all there is no error i uploaded the python classes code it is called assignment 1, thats where you will find the code its not in readme, but it is in assignment 1 just in case you did not find it, ill paste it here
+i kept the print and the class and objects seperate, but it still print all there is no error i uploaded the python classes code it is called assignment 1, thats where you will find the code its not in readme, but it is in last without comments just in case you did not find it, ill paste it here